karthik-44/WorkRelatedFatalityStudy/README.md

 ### Task 3.
 What is the number of fatalities that received a citation?
-The task is to calculates the total number of fatalities that received a citation.
+The task is to calculate the total number of fatalities that received a citation.

 | citation  | n_fatalities |
 |----------|-------------|